AC Milan Junior Camp Airport Transfer Information & Camp Frequently Asked Questions

 Participants must arrive on the first date of the camp and leave on the last date of the camp as mentioned on your registration.

 Please Contact Us for UM Service (Additional Fee).
 Unaccompanied Minor (UM, check Airlines Services for UM) is a service offered by many airlines meaning that your child is escorted by airline staff during his trip, through the airport and passport control/customs and the camp driver is required to sign for receipt of your child.
 Most airlines will also charge a fee for this service.
 All children-teenagers under the age of 15 years, if they come to the camp alone, in order to book the taxi-transfer service, will have also to book the procedure “unaccompanied minor” for the return flight.
-The cost of transportation from the site of the AC Milan Camp to the departure-airport in this case undergoes an additional fee of US $ To Come because the taxi-driver will be responsible for carrying out the procedure “unaccompanied minor,” accompanying the child / teenager during check-in and up boarding “in the hands” of the airline staff (about 3 hours).
+The cost of transportation from the site of the AC Milan Camp to the departure-airport in this case undergoes an additional fee of US $ Coming Soon because the taxi-driver will be responsible for carrying out the procedure “unaccompanied minor,” accompanying the child / teenager during check-in and up boarding “in the hands” of the airline staff (about 3 hours).

-“unaccompanied minor” participants must be fully COVID vaccinated.
+“Unaccompanied Minor” participants must be fully COVID vaccinated.

 Check local requirements for children traveling without their parents or legal guardian – each country has specific requirements and may require written consent and/or identity documents.